ozshy/k_economy/README.md

 Instructions:

 Download the R-code file: "k_spend_2026_mm_dd.R" and the 10 data files: "dcpc-YEAR-indlevel-public.RDS" and "dcpc-YEAR-tranlevel-public.RDS" into the same folder on your computer.
+YEAR should be substituted for: 2021, 2022, 2023, 2024, and 2025.

 Run the ENTIRE code first (don't forget to change the working directory).